How Long Does THC Stay in Your Hair?

 Pass a Hair Drug Test

-Be mindful, though, while exercise may increase the rate at which cannabis is detoxed out of your system, it may also increase the likelihood of a positive test in the short term.
+Be mindful, though, that while exercise may increase the rate at which cannabis is detoxed out of your system, it may also increase the likelihood of a positive test in the short term.
 This is one reason why it’s best to start detoxing from cannabis as soon as possible.

 The best way to ensure that all traces of cannabis are out of your system is to abstain from consumption for as long as possible.
-If you are a daily or high dose consumer, be mindful of adverse potential withdrawal effects, including irritability, headaches, reduced appetite, or increased anxiety.
+If you are a daily or high-dose consumer, be mindful of adverse potential withdrawal effects, including irritability, headaches, reduced appetite, or increased anxiety.

 If you are a medical cannabis patient, consult your doctor before changing your dosage or preparing for a drug test.